Schrausser/Uranologion-tables/petav_tab03.md

 >St. Maximus, monk and martyr.
 Of the famous and laudable, celebrated by all, humble monk *Patricio Petro Maximus*.

 Chronology (Maximus, n.d., fol.
 240r-241r; Petavius, 1630, p.
-351-355) from 5500 BC to 833 AD, with the 11 periods $per$, the 6 millennia $mill$, birth in years $nat$ after the predecessor and summed values $\Sigma$, corrected years $corr$, actual year $AD=\Sigma-5500$ and the names of the *patriarchs*.
+351-355) from 5500 BC to 833 AD, with the 11 periods $per$, the 6 millennia $mill$, birth in years $nat$ after the predecessor and summed values $\Sigma$, corrected years $cr_n$, actual year $AD=\Sigma-5500$ and the names of the *patriarchs*.
 ~~~
-per	mill	year		corr			year
+per	mill	year
-XI	VI	nat	S	1	2	3	AD
+XI	VI	nat	S	cr1	cr2	cr3	AD	patriarch

 		230	230				-5270	Adam annus natus erat
 		205	435				-5065	Seth